 GRE READING COMPREHENSION

 The verbal section of the GRE contains ten passages, with anywhere from one to six questions per passage.
 The increased number of passages is all part of ETS’s strategy to put greater emphasis on reading comprehension and higher-level thinking.
 In fact, passage-based questions comprise approximately half of the total questions in the new verbal section.

 If you like this material, you’ll love the course!

-This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of GRE examples and problems and feedback from GRE experts to your questions.
+This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of GRE examples, problems, videos, and feedback from GRE experts to your questions.
 In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
 All for only $50!
 Click here to view the course.